tucsonmesh/tucsonmesh-docs/docs/hardware/omnitik.md

 - Unplug the ethernet cable from the POE port on the Omni.
 This will turn off the router.
 - Hold down the reset button.
 - While continuing to hold down the reset button, plug the ethernet cable back into the POE port.
 This powers on the router.
-- Continue holding down the reset button until the LED light starts flashing, about 5 seconds.
+- Continue holding down the reset button until the power LED light starts flashing, about 5 seconds.
 - Release the reset button and let the router continue to boot.
 - You should see the default management wireless network appear, it will look smething like `Mikrotik-F32xxxx`.